-To keep up with the rest of the European Union, Spain has adapted the Euro in 1995.
+To keep up with the rest of the European Union, Austria has adapted the Euro in 1995.

 You can do money exchanges in Austria at a bank or exchange windows.
 Most of these locations are reliable and offer the best rates.

 Haggling and bargaining are mostly only practised in flea markets or street markets.
 It is expected for anyone to pay a stated price at any other establishment.

 Tipping is not common practice in Austria especially Bars, Hotel Staff, Restaurants or Taxis